spark-c/solo-docs-mirror/README.md

 This is a mirror for internal documentation hosted primarly on Coda (found [here](https://coda.io/workspaces/ws-ERyqNAdO43/folders/fl-2lROoT0DSe)).

 This information may be more out-of-date than the Coda docs, until we find or build a markdown parser for Coda.

+In this repo, see **docs/README.md** for important links and information!